EelcoHoogendoorn/ClinicalGraphics/readme.md

 ## Installation

-Installation can be performed using the conda build recipe found in the recipe subdirectory
+Installation can be performed using the conda build recipe found in the recipe subdirectory.

+That is:
+> pip install pydicom
+> conda build recipe
+> conda install --use-local clinicalgraphics

 ## Usage